Requirements

 Build and deploy the plugin's container

-Run the following commands, one command at a time, to build the plugin’s container, deploy it to your container registry, and make the plugin available for use in the staging version of your self-hosted Unstructured UI:
+Run the following commands, one command at a time, to build the plugin’s container, deploy it to your container registry, and make the plugin

 Test the plugin in your UI